node-opcua/node-opcua/packages/node-opcua-file-transfer/readme.md

 ### notes

 UInt64
-* At this time BigInt, is not supported by all version of nodeJs that are targeted by node-opcua.
+* At this time BigInt, is not supported by all versions of nodeJs that are targeted by node-opcua.
-UInt64 values are currently stored into a array of 2 32bits numbers : [ High,Low]
+UInt64 values are currently stored into an array of 2 32bits numbers : [ High,Low]